hashicorp/terraform-provider-ad/docs/resources/gpo_security.md

 - **acl** (String, Required) Security descriptor to apply. (https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/f4296d69-1c0f-491f-9587-a960b292d070)
 - **key_name** (String, Required) Fully qualified name of the key (https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rrp/97587de7-3524-4291-8527-3951711      0c0eb)
 - **propagation_mode** (String, Required) Control permission propagation.
-0: Propagate permissions to all subkeys, 1: Replace existing permissions on all subkeys, 2: Do not allow permissions to be replaced on the key
+0: Propagate permissions to all subkeys, 1: Replace existing permissions on all subkeys, 2: Do not allow permissions to be replaced on the key.

 <a id="nestedblock--registry_values"></a>